 Established on a one-hectare plot beside McMaster Forest lands in west Hamilton, McMaster Carbon Sink Forest is accessible by walking, biking, public transit, or car.

-Cast Your Vote for McMaster’s Carbon Sink Forest
+McMaster’s Carbon Sink Forest Grand Prize Finalist

-The McMaster Carbon Sink Forest is one of the environmental projects shortlisted for the Future Ground Prize.
+The McMaster Carbon Sink Forest was one of the environmental projects shortlisted for the Future Ground Prize.
 The contest, run by the David Suzuki Foundation and supported by Desjardins, highlights youth-led initiatives in Ontario and British Columbia that have had a positive impact on the environment and local communities.

 The forest is the latest research project by the McMaster Centre for Climate Change in collaboration with Nature at McMaster, the Academic Sustainability Programs Office, and Trees for Hamilton.
 The McMaster Carbon Sink Forest initiative strives to develop a “model forest” to sequester atmospheric carbon dioxide to mitigate climate change.
 The forest–established on a one-hectare plot in west Hamilton–will facilitate carbon sequestration through careful and thoughtful planting of 1,000 trees.
 More than a dozen different native, climate-adapted tree species are being planted gradually over the next year.

 McMaster Carbon Sink Forest is an excellent example and living proof of McMaster University’s excellence in environmental teaching, research, and mostly importantly community engagement.
 It will provide numerous opportunities for collaboration with research groups, public and private organizations, and individuals interested in environmental causes and climate change.